 Big Python projects for teens

 Practicing Python does not have to be boring.
 We hope your child uses these project ideas to create something truly unique while improving their Python skills along the way.
-After mastering kids coding basics, your child can use Python to tackle cutting-edge problems such as Artificial Intelligence, data science, cloud computing, and computational biology!
+After mastering the basics, your child can use Python to tackle cutting-edge problems and technology such as Artificial Intelligence, data science, cloud computing, and more!

 Written by Brandon Lim, a Create & Learn instructor and curriculum developer.
 Brandon also works full-time as a software engineer and holds a BS in Computer Science from Johns Hopkins University.